 Myelodysplastic syndrome (MDS) is a rare disease of the blood, occurring in just four out of every one million children.
 This rare blood disorder keeps the body from properly producing blood cells and producing enough of them.
 MDS develops in the bone

 marrow, the soft, spongy center of the long bones that produces the three major blood cells.
 With this disease, the blood cells lose their ability to mature and function properly.

-Children with MDS are treated through the Bone Marrow Failure and Myelodysplastic Syndrome Program at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, one of the nation's most experienced, multidisciplinary teams at diagnosing and treating pediatric MDS.
-Dana-Farber/Boston Children's is the only pediatric center in the U.S. that has been awarded the MDS Centers of Excellence award by the MDS Foundation.
+Children with MDS are treated through the Bone Marrow Failure and Myelodysplastic Syndrome Program at Dana-Farber/Boston Children's Cancer and Blood Disorders Center, one of the nation's most experienced, multidisciplinary teams at diagnosing and treating childhood MDS.
+Dana-Farber/Boston Children's has been designated a "Center of Excellence"